Estates, Probate Matters and Disputing a Will

 The term “domestic partner” has a specific legal definition so it’s best to seek legal advice on this issue if you are uncertain.

-In making a claim against the deceased estate, the legal issue is whether or not the claimant has been left without adequate and proper provision for their maintenance, education, and advancement in life.
-This involves examining the evidence on the following:-
+In disputing a will and making a claim against the deceased estate, the legal issue is whether or not the claimant has been left without adequate and proper provision for their maintenance, education, and advancement in life.
+This involves examining the evidence on the following:

 - Identifying the value of all assets in the estate, and all liabilities in the estate.